Duseob-Song/Computer-Visoin/README.md

 >
 > #### 3.3 Lane estimation using sliding window method
 >>
 >>Search windows are predefined in the previous frame, and we only need to consider the pixels inside the windows.
 Ego-lane-lines can be estimated using curve-fitting with these pixels.
-The center points of search windows are updated with these lane-lines.
+The center points of search windows are updated with these lane lines.
->>Now, we can generate lane mask on bied's-eye view image with these estimated lines.
+>>Now, we can generate lane mask on bied's eye view image with these estimated lines.
 This lane mask is invers-perspective transformed and then applied to source frame.
 >>![image](https://github.com/DuseobSong/Lane-Detection/blob/master/result/initialization/sliding_window.png)

 ## Result